-Many roboadvisors are beginning to offer cash accounts, where their users can gain access to higher interest rates compared to traditional bank accounts.
-Currently, the Personal Capital Cash account offers a 1.55% APY.
-The Personal Capital Cash account is FDIC insured and has no minimum balance and unlimited withdrawals.
+Many robo-advisors are beginning to offer cash accounts, where their users can gain access to higher interest rates compared to traditional bank accounts.
+Currently, the Personal Capital Cash account offers a 0.05% APY.
+Despite this lower interest rate, the Personal Capital Cash account is FDIC insured and has no minimum balance and unlimited withdrawals.

 Personal capital offers a variety of free tools even if you are not a client.
 All you have to do is create an account and you can begin using free financial planning tools.
 In our experience, these tools beat other free platforms such as mint.